mySC

 • Outside of the classroom, teachers are encouraged to lead clubs, engage with students, attend outdoor education trips, etc.

-• Other responsibilities include those that are normally part of a private independent school commitment such as weekly duties, positive interactions with students and parents, and membership in the community by attending different events.
+• Other responsibilities include those that are normally part of a private independent school commitment such as weekly duties and positive interactions with students, parents, colleagues as well as membership in the community by attending different events.

 Qualifications: